-A dozen of Moravian villages played curtain raiser to Czech history and culture: Traditional and modern dwellings embracing churches with onion shaped towers; orchards with gnarled pear trees surrounding small farms; corn and wheat fields separating the villages; I particularly loved cutting through occasional patches of woodland.
+A dozen of Moravian villages raised the curtain to Czech history and culture: Traditional and modern dwellings embracing churches with onion shaped towers; orchards with gnarled pear trees surrounding small farms; corn and wheat fields separating the villages; I particularly loved cutting through occasional patches of woodland.

-We took a mid morning break in a good highway restaurant some 40 min before Prague.
-The idea was to get us up and walking with local tour guide Jan right upon arrival.
-He joined us in the Prague suburbs, taking over the English speaking group, while Claudia managed the French speaking travellers.
+At mid morning, we took a break in a good highway restaurant some 40 min before Prague.
+The idea was to get us up and walking with local guide Jan right upon arrival.
+Once we arrived in the Prague suburbs, he joined and took over the English speaking group, while Claudia managed the French speaking travellers.
 We headed straight for the Hradschin castle district on the hill.
-The subsequent city walk was all down hill.
+Definitely a great ideas, since the subsequent city walk would all be down hill.